cs-imgd-420x-20a/cs-imgd-420x-20a.github.io/README.md

 All students will be expected to maintain a course website that contains links to all assignments.
 Videos should be posted to "permanent" locations (Vimeo, YouTube etc.) and embedded / linked in your course website.
 Details on this website can be found in the [onboarding assignment](./onboarding.md).

+Assignments and examples for this class will primarily use GLSL / JavaScript, however, other environments and systems for GPU programming will be discussed.

 ## Course Outline

 This is an experimental course being taught for the first time; as such this outline is subject to change.
 I am happy to make minor additions if there are related topics of interest that are not menttioned here.